Alex Hitzinger: Career

 Hitzinger's first job in the automotive industry was at Toyota Motorsport as a development engineer.
 Hitzinger moved to Cosworth together with World Rally Champion Carlos Sainz, when Sainz changed team from Toyota to Ford.
 At Cosworth, he firstly worked as Head of the Ford-Cosworth World Rally Championship programme and then as Head of F1 Development.
 In 2005, at the age of 34, Hitzinger was one of the youngest chief engineers in F1.

 Under Hitzinger's leadership, in 2006, Cosworth F1 team developed the first ever F1 engine (Cosworth CA, 2.4 Litre, V8) to attain 20,000 rpm at the track, despite the difficult circumstances (underfunded and small number of staff).
 This set a new standard at the time for F1 engines.

 From 2006 to 2011 he worked as Head of Advanced Technologies for Red Bull Technology and from mid- to mid- he also filled the role of Technical Director of the Scuderia Toro Rosso Formula One team.

 Since 2011, Hitzinger has been Technical Director of the Porsche LMP1 project.
 Acknowledging his achievements so far he was awarded the Automotive News Europe Rising Star in 2014.
-After winning the 24h of LeMan with Porsche 919 in 2015 he left Porsche in March 2016 in order to move to Apple.
+After winning the 24 Hours of Le Mans with Porsche 919 in 2015 he left Porsche in March 2016 in order to move to Apple.
 Hitzinger served at Apple's Titan electric car project as Head of Product Design in the Special Projects Group.

-In January 2019 he started working for Volkswagen as Member of the Management Board responsible for technical development for its commercial vehicles division as well as Senior Vice President of its self-driving car and MaaS (mobility-as-a-service) programs.
+In January 2019 he started working for Volkswagen as Member of the management board responsible for technical development for its commercial vehicles division as well as Senior Vice President of its self-driving car and MaaS (mobility-as-a-service) programs.
 Hitzinger's "ability to conceptualise clean-sheet designs and manage projects" led to his appointment as CEO of ARTEMIS GmbH, a 100% subsidiary of the Volkswagen Group, in November 2020.
 He stepped down from this position in May 2021.